benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 from anonymous marketing to personal intrusion (i.e. marketer doesn't care about the individual per-se, whereas with employers, that's all they care about). before it was anonymous, now its personal.

+Cohen, Julie E., What Privacy Is For (November 5, 2012).
+Harvard Law Review, Vol. 126, 2013.
+Available at SSRN: http://ssrn.com/abstract=2175406

+Innovation also requires room to tinker, and therefore thrives most fully in an environment that values and preserves spaces for tinkering.
+A society that permits the un- checked ascendancy of surveillance infrastructures, which dampen and modulate behavioral variability, cannot hope to maintain a vibrant tra- dition of cultural and technical innovation.
+Efforts to repackage per- vasive surveillance as innovation — under the moniker “Big Data” — are better understood as efforts to enshrine the methods and values of the modulated society at the heart of our system of knowledge pro- duction.
+The techniques of Big Data have important contributions to make to the scientific enterprise and to social welfare, but as engines of truth production about human subjects they deserve a long, hard second look.

+tween freedom and constraint.
+Innovative practice is threatened most directly when circumstances impose intellectual regimentation, pre- scribing orthodoxies and restricting the freedom to tinker.
+It thrives most fully when circumstances yield serendipitous encounters with new resources and ideas, and afford the intellectual and material breathing room to experiment with them.48
+When the predicate conditions for innovation are described in this

+According to its critics, Big Data is profiling on steroids, un- thinkably intrusive and eerily omniscient.

+But those tech-
+niques cannot themselves decide which questions to investigate, cannot instruct us how to place data flows and patterns in larger conceptual or normative perspective, and cannot tell us whether and when it might be fair and just to limit data processing in the service of other values.
+These shortcomings mean that Big Data cannot replace either human-driven modeling or the prior decisions about direction and scope that set the substantive and ethical parameters for particular programs of investigation.

+"""
+predictive rationality
+"""

 <br/>
 <br/>